R3bzya/action-wrapper/README.md

 ## Available classes

-When you need to wrap some actions, and you don't have to create a new action class use the FluentAction class.
+When you need to wrap some actions, and you don't have to create a new action class, use the FluentAction class.

 > ***Note:*** The FluentAction class has the `Traits\Simples\HasActionWrapper` trait.
 >